Hirschsprung Collection: Planning of the museum

 In 1900, Pauline and Heinrich Hirschsprung decided to donate their art collection to the Danish state.
 They had a deed of gift drawn up, which was deposited with the Danish Ministry of Cultural Affairs.
-However, the donation was not made public until two years later, in 1902, when the collection was once again exhibited at Charlottenborg.
+The donation was not made public until two years later, in 1902, when the collection was once again exhibited at Charlottenborg.
 At the same event, the art historian Emil Hannover was put in charge of cataloging the collection.
 The exhibition at Charlottenborg also included renderings of the planned museum building, which had been designed by the architect Hermann Baagøe Storck.
 Disliking the Historicist style which dominated museum architecture in Copenhagen at the time, it was of critical importance to Hirschsprung that the collection be placed in an independent building built to a more "sober" design.
 He wanted the museum to stand on the ground left open by the now demolished ramparts around Copenhagen, where a number of new museum buildings, including the recently inaugurated National Gallery from 1899, had been constructed towards the turn of the century.

 Under the terms of the deed of gift, the Danish state and the City of Copenhagen, on their side, were required to make a site and a building available for its exhibition.
 This scheme was similar to the one which had been agreed upon in connection with Carl Jacobsen's foundation of the Ny Carlsberg Glyptotek.
 Still Hirschsprung's demand for an independent building gave rise to a political debate on arts politics which went on for several years and put the plans on hold.

 While discussions were going on, Hirschsprung continued to build the collection with acquisitions such as Joakim Skovgaard's cartoons for the decoration of Viborg Cathedral and a number of works by contemporary artists such as Michael and Anna Ancher and Vilhelm Hammershøi from the art collector Alfred Bramsen's Collection.
 A number of private individuals also promised to donate works to the collection once it passed into public ownership while others were purchased by Hirschsprung conditional on the same event.

 To make the collection into a representative display of 19th-century Danish art, Hirschsprung also started to add sculptures to his holdings, using the sculptor and family friend Ludvig Brandstrup as an adviser.
 In less than a year, Hirschsprung managed to collect the great majority of the 180 sculptures included in the 1902 catalogue.
 The collection represents 20 Danish sculptors.